 The trail is wide and well-trodden and to be frank, could use a toilet and a few extra rubbish bins.
 If you see any litter, do Mother Nature a favour and pack it out with you, even if it’s not yours.

 The path slightly undulates amongst a thick larch forest which turns into all kinds of yellow and orange hues in the second half of October.

-The path then reaches a photogenic stream gushing over the path.
+The path then reaches a photogenic stream gushing between rocks.
 If the stream is high then some rock hopping is required.
 Make sure to stop here to grab a photo of the dramatic Monte Cristallo.

-Before you know it you’ll reach an undulating cliff face traverse where the path narrows somewhat and a cable is provided to those of you who aren’t sure footed or are a bit nervous of heights.
-Climbing equipment is not necessary.
+Before you know it you’ll reach an undulating cliff face traverse where the path narrows somewhat and a cable is provided to those of you who aren’t sure-footed or are a bit nervous of heights.

-The refuge at the lake - rifugio Vandelli, lies on both Alta Via 3 and on the more popular Alta Via 4 so reservations can become hard to get.
-I advise you book as early as you can if you want to stay overnight there.
+The refuge at the lake, rifugio Vandelli, lies on both Alta Via 3 and on the more popular Alta Via 4 so reservations can become hard to get.
+I advise you to book as early as you can if you want to stay overnight in the area.

 Bring cash if you would like to grab a bite or drink.
-The food is delicious, but I guess after all the hiking effort anything will taste good.
+The food is delicious, but I guess after all the hiking, anything will taste good.

-The water, that’s also strictly out of bounds for those of you wanting to take a refreshing dip, is such a crystal blue colour that it’s hard to believe.
-It is fed by the Occidentale, Centrale and the Orientale Glaciers that lie higher up amongst the peaks of the Sorapiss Range.
+The lake is fed by the Occidentale, Centrale and the Orientale Glaciers that lie higher up amongst the peaks of the Sorapiss Range.

-Walking around the lake doesn’t take long and gives you the change to appreciate the grandeur of the surrounding peaks.
+Walking around the lake doesn’t take long and gives you the chance to appreciate the grandeur of the surrounding peaks.